-- Slow & Manual Process: Agents do things manually.
+- Slow & Manual Process: Most real estate agents in Ohio do things manually.
 A simple price change is several steps – the agent has to talk to you over the phone, create a price amendment, get you to sign it, then they sign it, and only then can they update the price on the MLS.

 Best Option: For Sale By Owner with a Flat Fee MLS Listing